michellab/a3fe/docs/getting_started.rst

 ***********
 - Activate your EnsEquil conda environment
 - Create a base directory for the calculation and create an directory called ``input`` within this
 - Move your input files into the the input directory.
-For example, if you have parameterised AMBER-format input files, name these bound_param.rst7, bound_param.prm7, free_param.rst7, and free_param.prm7.
-For more details see Preparing Input for EnsEquil
+For example, if you have parameterised AMBER-format input files, name these bound_param.rst7, bound_param.prm7, free_param.rst7, and free_param.prm7. **Ensure that the ligand is named LIG and is the first molecule in the system.** For more details see Preparing Input for EnsEquil
 - Copy run somd.sh and template_config.sh from EnsEquil/EnsEquil/data/example_run_dir to your ``input`` directory, making sure to the SLURM options in run_somd.sh so that the jobs will run on your cluster
 - In the calculation base directory, run the following python code, either through ipython or as a python script (you will likely want to run this with ``nohup``/ through tmux to ensure that the calculation is not killed when you lose connection)